 I’m not sure what to think of these two.
 Clawitzer, beyond a doubt, is an extraordinarily badass name (he has a howitzer claw; what more could you even want?) for an extraordinarily badass creature.
 He has a metre-long cannon shaped like a dragon head for an arm, for heaven’s sake, and I suppose for many purposes that should really be more than enough.
 The question I’m left asking of Clauncher and Clawitzer, though, is this: what do we do when a Pokémon is based on a real animal so astonishingly badass that even awesome elemental powers fail to make a comparable impact on my jaded psyche?
 “Real animal?” you cry.
 “What is this sorcery?”
 Well, I’m glad I pretended that you asked…

 There exists an animal known as the pistol shrimp.
 Well, several animals, really; there are apparently hundreds of species of the things, which collectively make up the Alpheid family, but pistol shrimp or snapping shrimp will do for our purposes.
-The pistol shrimp is so called because of its astonishing ability to create ‘cavitation bubbles’ by snapping its oversized asymmetric claw – I’m a little hazy on the physics myself, but essentially the claw moves through the water so quickly as it snaps shut that the water can’t keep up, leaving behind a tiny bubble of extremely low pressure water vapour.
+The pistol shrimp is so called because of its astonishing ability to create ‘cavitation bubbles’ by snapping its oversized asymmetric claw – I’m a little hazy on the physics myself, but essentially the claw moves through the water so quickly as it snaps shut that the water can’t keep up, leaving behind a tiny bubble of extremely low pressure.
 When the bubble inevitably collapses a fraction of a second later, the pressure gradient is so high and the inward rush of water so powerful that it creates a tiny burst of intense heat, a brief flash of light and – this is the important part – a shockwave (which reaches our ears as a loud crack – apparently colonies of these things sound like bacon frying, and they are among the noisiest things in the ocean) that can stun or kill the shrimp’s hapless victim.
 Mantis shrimp can do something similar, although theirs works by more of a hyper-death-punch action, wherein the cavitation blast is actually secondary to the brutal dismemberment, mostly acting as insurance in case the shrimp misses (maybe that would have made an interesting split evolution for Clauncher?).
 In short, pistol shrimp can clap so hard that it breaks physics.
 They’re practically Pokémon already!
 And therein, in fact, lies the one real worry I have about Clauncher and Clawitzer: I think it’s hard for them to live up to their real-world counterparts.

 It’s rather difficult to explain succinctly to young children what exactly a pistol shrimp does (heck, it’s not that easy to explain succinctly to anyone what exactly a pistol shrimp does), so Clauncher just winds up firing ‘bullets’ of pressurised water… which is very similar to what all other Water Pokémon do already; that’s basically what a Water Gun or Hydro Pump attack does.
 What can be done?
 Answer: talk up the scale of it, hence the aforementioned metre-long dragon-head arm-cannon of doom, which can blow through the hull of a supertanker (similar capabilities are attributed to Dragalge, Sharpedo and Carracosta – trying to make international trade work is a bitch in the Pokémon world), and even doubles as a propulsion organ by jetting water out the back.
 It also helps a lot that Clawitzer can use a wide range of other energy-based attacks very effectively, and enjoys unique advantages in doing so thanks to the Mega Launcher trait (more on which later).
 Still, it bugs me that such an animal with such a bizarre and incredible ability should translate to a Pokémon whose corresponding powers are simply not that remarkable within the context of the Pokémon world.
 Maybe a signature move would fix that, but I have a bad habit of wanting to put signature moves on practically everything.
 Incidentally, I’m sort of surprised he doesn’t get Sonic Boom – bit of a useless move, of course, but very flavour-appropriate – or, hell, even Boom Burst, though I can understand wanting to keep that very exclusive.
 Personally, I want Clawitzer to be able to push some really absurd stuff through that cannon claw of his, like gravitational shockwaves, time-warping energy blasts, plasma flares, or miniature black holes (and if any of that sounds ridiculous, remember that Gardevoir can supposedly create black holes, though it’s unclear which, if any, of her in-game powers is meant to represent this) – in short, I want him to push the limits of a mortal Pokémon’s energy manipulation capabilities, by sheer badassery alone.
 Then again, perhaps I’m being unreasonable; does Clawitzer convey that vision well enough anyway?
 He’s already a very much larger-than-life pistol shrimp with a pretty menacing appearance and some damn powerful energy attacks.
 Does the mere fact of a pistol shrimp Pokémon’s existence justify itself, by fulfilling the part of Pokémon’s mission that is exposing new generations to the variety and wonder of living things?